gntry-io/auklet/README.md

 and the service will not be monitored (ignored) by Auklet.
 When services are added, updated or removed Auklet will automatically retry to monitor the service.

+# HTTP endpoints
+Auklet exposes pprof and metrics endpoints for profiling and metrics collection:
+- `/debug/pprof/`; for profiling
+- `/metrics`; for metrics scraping (Prometheus)

 # Disclaimer
 Auklet is a personal toy project, a work in progress, and nowhere near production ready.
 I'd love to get it to production quality, but in the meantime use at your